jabjoe/sunxi-gslx680/README.txt

 * Ported to the sunxi platform (AllWinner).
 * Changed to load firmware from a separate file.
-* Given extracted firmware from a Android driver of a 7inch A13 tablet.
+* Given extracted firmware from an Android driver for a 7inch A13 tablet.
-* Added normal single point, touch along side the existing multi touch.
+* Modified to also support normal single point touch alongside the existing multi touch.

 Firmware Instructions
 =====================

 The firmware included is from a 7inch tablet with a 800x480 screen.
-If this is does not match you tablet, you will need to extract the firmware from the existing Android tablet.
+If this is does not match your tablet, you will need to extract the firmware from the existing Android tablet.

 It will be under a path like: